rei/rei-cedar-docs/docs/release-notes/winter-2020/README.md

 ### CdrBreadcrumb

-- Applied focus to the first breadcrumb item when a truncated breadcrumb is expanded in order to support A11Y
+- Focus is applied to the first breadcrumb item when a truncated breadcrumb is expanded in order to support A11Y
-- Re-evaluated truncation logic when breadcrumb items are updated in order to support asynchronous loading
+- Truncation logic is re-evaluated when breadcrumb items are updated in order to support asynchronous loading

 ### CdrDataTable